henrykim-projects/file_integrity_monitor/README.md

 <h2>Description</h2>
-This project aims to explore the concepts of the CIA triad by creating a file integrity monitor with Python.
-There will be an initial 'mold' solely using knowledge from the CS50 course, then will be gradually built upon with libraries and hash files.
-Ultimately, the program will read through a designated text file and check if a change has been made.
-Then it will provide the appropriate alert repsonse depending on whether or not the file has maintained integrity.
-This project delves into software development and cyber security.
+A file integrity monitor (FIM) demonstrates an essential concept of Cyber Security, namely 'integrity' found in the CIA (Confidentiality, Integrity, Accessibility) triad.
+Integrity is essential principle, noting whether data stored by the user has been untouched and unaltered by an unintended party.
+The FIM checks if a file has been altered, and provides an alert whether the file has been breached or integrity has been maintained.
+Here, I have constructed a rudimentary FIM solely using Python commands.
 <br />